 At late times compared to the lifetime of the $N$, all that remains is an asymmetric population of $S$ and $S^c$.
-This asymmetry arises due to the interference in the decay of the $N$ between the loop-level diagrams shown in \autoref{fig:vertexLoop and self-energy} and the tree-level decay.
-The standard $CP$-asymmetry is defined as:
+This asymmetry arises due to the interference in the decay of the $N$ between the loop-level diagrams shown in \fref{fig:vertexLoop and self-energy} and the tree-level decay.
+The standard $CP$ asymmetry is defined as

 The $CP$-violating parameter $\epsilon$ is given by~\cite{Fukugita:1986hr, Covi:1996wh, Hambye:2003ka, Hambye:2003rt, Buchmuller:2005eh}\footnote{ In our setup, there is an additional one-loop diagram for the $N_1$ decays.
-Since its matrix element is $\mathcal{M} \propto \abs{\kappa}^{2}$, it does not contribute to the $CP$ asymmetry $\epsilon$. }:
+Since its matrix element is $\mathcal{M} \propto \abs{\kappa}^{2}$, it does not contribute to the $CP$ asymmetry $\epsilon$. }

-where $x_{k}= \left ( \frac{M_{k}}{M_{1}} \right )^{2}$ , $I_{1k}=\frac{\Im \left ( y_{1}^{\dagger} y_{k} \right )^{2} }{\left( y^{\dagger} y \right)_{11}}\;$ and
+where $x_{k}= \left ( \frac{M_{k}}{M_{1}} \right )^{2}$ , $I_{1k}=\frac{\Im \left ( y_{1}^{\dagger} y_{k} \right )^{2} }{\left( y^{\dagger} y \right)_{11}}\;$, and

 The generation and evolution of the lepton asymmetry can be described by the usual Boltzmann equations for leptogenesis.
 In our model, we take into account the decays and inverse decays involving $N_i$, neglecting $2\rightarrow 2$ scattering processes as a first approximation.
 In the next section, we show an analytical approximation for the lepton number asymmetry that will be transferred to the reheaton.